 We Are Here to Serve You from Bail Hearing to Jury Trial

-Escondido Drug Crimes Attorney
+Escondido Drug Crimes Lawyer

 As in the rest of the United States, it is unlawful to produce, distribute, or even possess controlled substances in California.
 Some controlled substances are illegal in any scenario, but certain prescription drugs are also regulated, meaning you can get into trouble if you possess them without a valid prescription.